Victortech247/HAI/README.md

-HAI is an online food ordering and delivery platform with AI drink pairings.
+HAI is an online food ordering and delivery platform with drink pairings.